mapmeld/geodata-checkout/README.md

 # GeoData-Checkout

 GeoData-Checkout is an open data platform for geospatial and time-enabled data.

-Data is stored inside MongoDB and made available to users in an interactive timeline/map, time-enabled KML for Google Earth, and GeoJSON.
+In this branch, data is stored inside PostgreSQL / PostGIS and made available to users in an interactive timeline/map, time-enabled KML for Google Earth, and GeoJSON.

 Step 1: Draw a polygon around your neighborhood ( using Leaflet.js polygon editing tools )